Paola Turci: 1990s

 1996 saw the issue of the anthology Volo così 1986-1996, the name coming from the successful song presented in the Sanremo Music Festival 1996.
 The same year Turci participated in Festivalbar with "La felicità", another unreleased track recorded for the anthology.

 In 1997 was published Oltre le nuvole, this is the only Turci's album entirely compounded by covers.
-The album is characterized by Anglo-Saxon sounds winking at 1980s–1990s rock-pop international scenario.
+The album is characterized by American and British sounds winking at 1980s–1990s rock-pop international scenario.
 Tracks of the likes of: "Missing You" by John Waite, "You Don't Understand Me" by Roxette and "I'll Stand by You" by Pretenders.
 The aim of the album was to experiment translating into Italian the most captivating sounds of the Anglo-Saxon world.
 The album first single was "Sai che è un attimo", a Jude Cole cover of "Time for Letting Go".
 It is a success achieving over 150,000 copies; the album went platinum.
 In 1998 the album was reissued adding 2 more songs and one of the two, "Solo come me", an unpublished work was presented in Sanremo Music Festival 1998.